jwestfall69/neogeo-diag-bios/docs/error_codes.md

 # Error Codes
----

-This document contains a list of possible errors that may occur.
+This document contains a list of possible errors that may occur and how those error are communicated to the user.

-#### Beep Codes:
+### Beep Codes:
 The diag m1 (when active) supports generating a beep code to help identify an error that may not be visible from a corrupt/bad video output.